pinga-lab/website/people/takahashi.md

 # About

-Phd Student in Geophysics at Observatório Nacional, Brazil
+PhD Student in Geophysics at Observatório Nacional, Brazil

 # Education

-I have a bachelor degree in Geophysics at São Paulo University (USP) and a Master's degree in Geophysics at Observatório Nacional.
+I have a Bachelor degree in Geophysics at São Paulo University (USP) and a Master's degree in Geophysics at Observatório Nacional.
-I'm currently taking a Geophysics Phd's degree at National Observatory (ON) in the Potential Fields area.
+I'm currently taking a Geophysics PhD's degree at National Observatory (ON) in the Potential Fields area.
 I have interest in modelling and inversion in Geophysics problems.